 The obverse plate had a cut out and inlaid with a HJ diamond.
 In my experience, the cutout in the grip plate generally does not follow the 45 degree pattern in the grip plate.
 These diamond inlays were quite involved.
 They were pinned from the reverse into the hilt.
-They were made in 2 sizes.
-The earlier ones were the smaller measuring approx 23mmx13mm and the later RZM ones slightly larger at approx 25mmx15mm.
+They were made in 3 sizes.
+The earliest ones were approximately 24mmx13mm (medium), the early ones were approximately 23mmx13mm (small) and the later RZM ones were approximately 25mmx15.5mm (large).
 Over time they generally loosened ever so slightly.
 Take the knife in your hand and reflect light off the diamond into your eyes and with your nail ever so gently put a bit of pressure on one corner of the diamond.
-You should see some movement, ever so slightly.
-Although some diamonds will not move most originals will.
+You should see some movement.
+Although some diamonds will not move, most originals will.
 Look at the diamond itself, all the colors should be precisely separated.
-The red should display a translucent fish scale pattern.
-This pattern is actually made up of small dots.
-In most cases, you will see this fish scale pattern.
-Consider a solid red unpatterned area a red flag.
+The red should display a translucent dot / fish scale pattern or rarer a solid red (c.1940).
 At the other two obtuse corners of the diamond is solid white enamel.
-Centered is a black swastika on a gold background.
-This gold background is actually flecked or has a slightly sparkled look when observed under an eye-loop.
-When observed very closely, coming out from this gold background are tiny lines running to the edges, separating the different color sections.
-Outlining the entire diamond inlay is a copper colored border (approximately 1 mm) in width.
-Often the copper has aged to a black.
+Centered is a black swastika on a silver or bronze background.
+This bronze background is actually flecked or has a slightly sparkled look when observed under an eye-loop.
+When observed very closely, coming out from this bronze background are tiny lines running to the edges, separating the different color sections.
+Outlining the entire diamond inlay is a bronze border (approximately 1 mm) in width.
+Often the finish has aged to a black.
 Finally over the entire surface is an enamel coating giving the whole diamond a uniformed smooth look.
 Often this enamel will be damaged from time and wear.
 A nice diamond is always sought after and adds value to the knife.

 Lastly, have an RZM code that you would like to determine the manufacturer?
 Here's a list of manufacturers sorted by RZM code.